SiHoonChris/Trading_Automation/TA_README.txt

 09-22-2022  ADDITIONAL EDITING ON REMOVING OVERLAPPED COLUMNS 09-25-2022  FIND ERROR ; [ list index out of range ]
-            (WHEN THE NUMBER OF START_LINE IS BIGGER THAN THE NUMBER OF END_LINE AND THE DIFFERENCE IS LARGER THAN ONE)
+            (WHEN THE NUMBER OF START_LINE IS BIGGER THAN THE NUMBER OF END_LINE AND THE DIFFERENCE IS LARGER THAN ONE) 10-03-2022  ERROR(09-25-2022) HAS BEEN SOLVED
+            THINGS TO DO
+            1) SOLVE THE ERRORS HAPPENED WHEN VIZUALIZATION
+            2) THINK OF PROPER STRATEGY USING THIS TOOL